-'''

 systemctl start hub-xmlrpc-api

-'''

-When it is running, connect to the service using port 8888 using any XMLRPC-compliant client libraries.
+Once it is running, connect to the service at port 2830 using any XMLRPC-compliant client libraries.

-For examples, see [Large-deployments > Hub-auth >].
+For examples, see [ Large-deployments > Hub-auth > ].

 Logs are saved in /var/logs/hub/hub-xmlrpc-api.log.
 Logs are rotated weekly, or when the log file size reaches the specified limit.
 By default, the log file size limit is 10 MB.